JarronL/pynrc/CONTRIBUTING.rst

 Deploying
 ---------

 A reminder for the maintainers on how to deploy.
-First, make sure the following packages are installed:
+First, make sure the following packages are installed (also requires the Pandoc package https://pandoc.org/installing.html):

 .. code-block:: sh